Optimal Capacity Modification for Stable Matchings with Ties: MINSUM-COST Problem

 \section{MINSUM-COST Problem}

 In this section, we consider the \hyperref[prob:minsumcost]{\MINSUMCOST} problem and show that this problem is NP-hard even when the costs of the hospitals are $0$ or $1$.
-We prove our hardness by reducing from an instance of the \MSAT\ problem.
-The \MSAT\ problem is a variant of the boolean satisﬁability problem where the input is a conjunction of clauses.
+We prove this hardness result by a reduction from \MSAT.
+The \MSAT\ is a variant of the Boolean satisﬁability problem in which the input is a conjunction of clauses.
 Each clause is a disjunction of exactly three variables, and no variable appears in negated form.
-The goal is to determine whether there exists a truth assignment to the variables such that for each clause exactly one variable is set to true.
-This problem is known to be NP-complete~\cite{schaefer1978complexity,garey1979NPcomplete} even when each variable occurs in at most 3 clauses~\cite{denman2009using}.
+The goal is to determine whether there exists a truth assignment in which exactly one variable per clause is set to true.
+This problem is known to be NP-complete~\cite{schaefer1978complexity,garey1979NPcomplete}, even when each variable occurs in at most three clauses~\cite{denman2009using}.